How to Help Your Dog with Social Anxiety and Fear of Strangers

 Exposure therapy: Take small, deliberate steps to expose your dog to new people, places, and situations.
 For example, sitting together on your front stoop can help him get used to seeing new people from a comfortable, safe environment.

-Regular exercise: A tired dog is less likely to become overstimulated, so before exposing your dog to crowded areas or new people and situations, give him a great round of exercise.
-By the end of your session, your dog should feel calm, but not exhausted, still ready for what’s to come, but in a calmer frame of mind.
+Regular exercise: A tired dog is less likely to become overstimulated, so before exposing your dog to crowded areas or new people and situations, give them a great round of exercise.
+By the end of your session, your dog should feel calm but not exhausted, still ready for what’s to come, but in a calmer frame of mind.

 Reward your dog for calm behavior: Strike a healthy balance between rewarding your dog for calm behavior (treats are great for this!) and comforting him when he becomes anxious, as this can reinforce the behavior.

-Your veterinarian might choose to refer you to a Certified Veterinary Behaviorist who can help you narrow down your dog’s triggers, come up with ways to further help him feel less anxious, and create a plan for how to start working toward a calmer frame of mind.
-Some dogs may need medication to maintain quality of life and your veterinarian will be able to make that call.
+Your veterinarian might choose to refer you to a Certified Veterinary Behaviorist who can help you narrow down the triggers of your anxious dog, come up with ways to further help him feel less anxious, and create a plan for how to start working toward a calmer frame of mind.
+Some dogs may need medication to maintain quality of life, and your veterinarian will be able to make that call.

 Calmer Days Are Ahead